Is your eCommerce store ready for the busiest sales week of the year?

 Promote your big-ticket items more as you draw closer to the sale—across eCommerce, these items bring in conversions during Black Friday.

 Free shipping is a very important consideration customers make when purchasing.
-During the Black Friday season, this is a basic offer they expect from brands.
+During the Black Friday promotion season, this is a basic offer they expect from brands.

 Anthropologie offers a conditional free shipping offer after the order value crosses a particular threshold.